dpc10ster/RJafrocBook/docs/10-OR-analysis.md

 \end{equation}

 ### OR random-reader random-case analysis
-A model such as \@ref(eq:ORModel) cannot be analyzed by standard analysis of variance (ANOVA) techniques.
+A model such as Eqn. \@ref(eq:ORModel) cannot be analyzed by standard analysis of variance (ANOVA) techniques.
 Because of the correlated structure of the error term a customized ANOVA is needed (in standard ANOVA models, such as used in DBM, the covariance matrix of the error term is diagonal with all diagonal elements equal to a common variance, represented by the epsilon term in the DBM model).

 One starts with the null hypothesis (NH) that the true figures-of-merit of all treatments are identical, i.e.,